insika/CheckVatId/README.md

 ### Preparation ###

-To get started, make shure Java has been installed correctly on your plaform.
+To get started, make sure Java has been installed correctly on your plaform.
 Open a terminal and type:

     java -version

 You should see something like:

     java version "1.7.0_25"
     ...

 Otherwise install a Java Runtime Environment (JRE) on your platform.

 Change to your workspace directory.
-Download the ZIP achive or clone this
+Download the ZIP achive or clone this repository:
-repository:

     git clone http://github.com/insika/CheckVatId

 Open the project using NetBeans IDE or the IDE of your choice.